NationalSecurityAgency/skills-docs/docs/skills-client/README.md

 ##### SkillsReporter JS utility

-If you find that v-skills directive is not meeting your needs then there is always JS utility to report skills:
+If you find that the v-skills directive is not meeting your needs then there is always the JS utility to report skills:

 ``` js
 import { SkillsReporter } from '@skills/skills-client-vue';